cs-ed/ed-tech-plan-RichHollinger13/README.md

 The hardware requirements are selected to support high-performance multitasking, specifically the ability to compile Java code while simultaneously rendering video content for instruction.

+**Instructor Workstation**
-Instructor Workstation: The instructor will utilize a MacBook Pro 13-inch equipped with an Apple M4 CPU, 24 GB of RAM, and a 1 TB hard drive.
+-The instructor will utilize a MacBook Pro 13-inch equipped with an Apple M4 CPU, 24 GB of RAM, and a 1 TB hard drive.
 These high-performance specifications are critical to prevent latency during live coding demonstrations and to support the storage and editing of large video files.
 The Macbook will be able to connect to an Apple TV to project live demonstrations.
 Additionally the teacher will use an M4 Ipad Pro connected to the Apple Tv for any guided notes that need to be shown.

+**Student Workstation**
-Student Workstations: The learning environment features a hybrid setup of school-provided M1 Mac desk top computers and Acer Swift 514 laptops.
+- The learning environment for students features a hybrid setup of school-provided M1 Mac desk top computers and Acer Swift 514 laptops.
 The Acer units are specified with a Ryzen 3 chip, 8 GB of LPDDR5X RAM, and NVMe SSD storage.
 These specifications are the minimum required to compile Java applications efficiently without hardware-induced delays.

+**Network**
-Network: The classroom infrastructure supports both Wi-Fi and Ethernet connections.
-Students will use the School's Students Wifi and the teacher will use the School's Staff Wifi
+The classroom infrastructure supports both Wi-Fi and Ethernet connections.
+Students will use the School's Students Wifi and the teacher will use the School's Staff Wifi.

 ### Application